sophia-zube/incari-doc/modules/project-settings.md

 `Is IPv6` can be enabled or disabled. _IPv6_ is the newest version of the _Internet Protocol_.
 More information about _IPv6_ can be found in the **External Links** section.

-`Remote ip address` is the IP address from which the connection originates.
+`Remote IP address` is the IP address from which the connection originates.

 `Remote port` is the port number of the connection.
 For _MQTT_, the standard is 1883.